-When an employee in the classified service who has been performing theirhis duties in a satisfactory manner, as shown by the records of the department in which he hasthey have been employed, is laid off because of lack of funds or abolition of his/her-their position or has been on authorized leave of absence and is ready to report for duty when a position is open, the Civil Service Commission shall cause the name of such employee to be placed on a reemployment list for the appropriate class for reemployment consistent with Civil Service Rule VII Certification and Appointment pertaining to Police safety positions, currently in effect.
+When an employee in the classified service who has been performing his duties in a satisfactory manner, as shown by the records of the department in which he has been employed, is laid off because of lack of funds or abolition of his/her position or has been on authorized leave of absence and is ready to report for duty when a position is open, the Commission shall cause the name of such employee to be placed on reemployment list for the appropriate class for reemployment consistent with Civil Service Rule VII Certification and Appointment pertaining to Police safety positions, currently in effect.

-The order in which names shall be placed on the reemployment list for any class shall be by seniority, which means "last-laid off, first rehired." -
+The order in which names shall be placed on the reemployment list for any class shall be by seniority, which means "last-laid off, first rehired".